akyuus/uminekotes/episode-5-tea-party.md

     > An irrefutable fact?
 But that's what the red is...

     > Well, wait.
 It's been established that truth is overridden by newer truths.
 But that doesn't really apply here, right?
 No, it's exactly what happened to Ange on the boat.
-He's realized that his personal truth cannot be overridden **at all** unless he wants it to.
+He's realized that his personal truth cannot be overridden **at all** unless there's a red to counter it.
 Furthermore, he's learned to acknowledge everyone else's?
 I don't really know.
 Ange is my blueprint here

 -   Battler is the new game master
 -   Bern is going to play again